Offer, confirmation and registration - LPC

 Below you can find out about further key dates for your calendar, along with information about timetables and reading lists.

-Online registration is scheduled to open in early August 2018.
+Online registration is scheduled to open in early August 2019.
 Once online registration has opened and you have met all of the conditions of your offer you will receive an automated email from City, University of London inviting you to register for the course online.
-Please note that you cannot register online until you have received this email as this will give you the unique user ID and password which you require to login.
+Please note that you cannot register online until you have received this email.

 Online registration is a relatively straightforward process.
 You will be asked to confirm course details and personal details (full name, address, date of birth etc.).
 You will also be prompted to pay the first instalment of your fees if you have not already done so.
-You do not have to complete online registration all at once, you can return to it later, however please ensure you do complete online registration before Registration Day, which will be 10th September 2018.
+You do not have to complete online registration all at once, you can return to it later, however please ensure you do complete online registration before the course starts in September 2019.

 When you have successfully completed the online registration process you will receive a Registration Certificate.
 Please print this and bring it with you to Registration Day.
 Please note that you will not be a registered student until you have completed both online and in-person registration.